-PACKAGE TOURS ARE ROUTINELY AVAILABLE that include lodging, park admission, and other features.
-Some of these are very good deals if you make use of the features you are paying for.
+PACKAGE TOURS THAT INCLUDE lodging, park admission, and other features are routinely available.
+Some packages are very good deals if you make use of the features you are paying for.
+Finally, here's a helpful source of regional travel information:

-Finally, a helpful source of regional travel information is Anaheim-Orange County Visitor and Convention Bureau Department C P.O.
+Anaheim-Orange County Visitor and Convention Bureau Department C P.O.
 Box 4270 Anaheim, CA 92803 2714-765-8888 www.anaheimoc.org